An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Schizophrenia often runs in families.

-Viral infections.Factors that increase exposure to viruses (living in urban environments, large families, winter and spring births) have been associated with higher risk for schizophrenia.
+Viral Infections.Factors that increase exposure to viruses (living in urban environments, large families, winter and spring births) have been associated with higher risk for schizophrenia.

-Father's age.According to some studies, the older a father is when a child is born, the greater the risk is for schizophrenia in his offspring, perhaps because of a greater chance of genetic mutations in the sperm that can be passed on.
+Father's Age.According to some studies, the older a father is when a child is born, the greater the risk is for schizophrenia in his offspring, perhaps because of a greater chance of genetic mutations in the sperm that can be passed on.

-Patients with schizophrenia have an increased risk for suicide and suicidal behavior.
+People with schizophrenia have an increased risk for suicide and suicidal behavior.
 Clinical depression is common among people with schizophrenia.
 The stresses of dealing with social isolation, discrimination, and stigma can also be factors.

 Diabetes is a particular concern for all people with schizophrenia, and especially for children, adolescents, and young adults.
 In addition to a possible link to schizophrenia itself, many antipsychotic medications can raise blood sugar levels.
-Patients taking atypical antipsychotics drugs -- such as clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone -- should receive a baseline blood sugar level reading and be monitored for any increases in blood sugar levels.
+People taking atypical antipsychotics drugs -- such as clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone -- should receive a baseline blood sugar level reading and be monitored for any increases in blood sugar levels.
 [See "Diabetes Risk and Atypical Antipsychotics" in Medications section.]

 Effect on Family Members

 A strong social support system is very important for people with schizophrenia.
 In addition to medical professionals and community resources, family members play a vital role in monitoring a person's mental status and helping the person receive and maintain treatment.